radiantone/pyfi-private/docs/CLI/examples/index.rst

 Objects
 -------------------------

-There are numerous objects within a PYFI network.
+There are numerous objects within an ElasticCode network.
 Some are infrastructure related, others are service related.
-Using the PYFI CLI you create, update and manage these objects in the database, which acts as a **single source of truth** for the entire PYFI network.
+Using the ElasticCode CLI you create, update and manage these objects in the database, which acts as a **single source of truth** for the entire ElasticCode network.
-All the deployed PYFI services (e.g. agents) *react* to changes in the PYFI database.
-So you could say that PYFI is *reactive* on a distributed, network-scale.
+All the deployed ElasticCode services (e.g. agents) *react* to changes in the ElasticCode database.
+So you could say that ElasticCode is *reactive* on a distributed, network-scale.

 Some of the system objects and CLI commands are shown below.